proplot-dev/proplot/docs/tutorial1.rst

-The `~matplotlib.axes.Axes` subclasses returned by `~proplot.subplots.subplots` add several new methods and wrap several old ones.
+The `~matplotlib.axes.Axes` subclasses returned by `~proplot.subplots.subplots` add several new methods and wrap several old ones (see :ref:`Plotting wrappers`).
 But the most important method you need to know is ``format``, described in detail in the `~proplot.axes.BaseAxes`, `~proplot.axes.CartesianAxes`, and `~proplot.axes.ProjectionAxes` documentation.
 This is your one-stop-shop for changing axes settings.
 Keyword args passed to ``format`` are interpreted as follows.

 1. Any keyword arg matching the name of a ProPlot or matplotlib “rc” setting will be applied to the axes using